-In general, age models derived from tuning include several problems, such as circular reasoning or chronological uncertainties in both the reference record and the record to be tuned, when only restricted sets of data are consulted (Blaauw 2012).
+In general, age models derived from tuning may include several problems, such as circular reasoning or chronological uncertainties in both the reference record and the record to be tuned, when only restricted sets of data are consulted (Blaauw, 2012).
 However, wiggle matching can be further validated by using multi-proxy tuning (e.g. Bokhorst and Vandenberg, 2009; Prokopenko et al., 2006), as it was also performed in this study.

-Material and methods
+2 Material and methods

-Data acquisition
+2.1 Data acquisition

-For magnetostratigraphic investigation the upper about 140 m of sediments were continuously subsampled with U-channels, whereas the remaining sequences were nearly exclusively analysed by using discrete samples, due to increasing stiffness of the sediments.
-Defining the inclination of characteristic remanent magnetization (ChRM), providing polarity for interpretation, is based on principle component analysis (Kirschvink, 1980) of results from stepwise and complete alternating field demagnetisation of all material.
-Further information on sampling strategy, data acquisition techniques, and methods of processing are given by Haltia and Nowaczyk (2013).
+For magnetostratigraphic investigation the upper $\sim$ 140 m of sediments were continuously subsampled with U-channels, whereas the remaining sequences were nearly exclusively analysed by using discrete samples, due to increasing stiffness of the sediments.
+Determination of the inclination of characteristic remanent magnetization (ChRM), which provides the polarity interpretation, is based on principle component analysis (Kirschvink, 1980) of results from stepwise and complete alternating field demagnetisation of all material.
+More detailed information on sampling strategy, data acquisition techniques, and methods of processing are given by Haltia and Nowaczyk (2013).